psevestre/openid-fapi/Financial_API_WD_002.md

 This specification facilitates use of [JARM] in conjunction with the response type `code`.

+Note: JARM can be used to protect OpenID Connect authentication responses.
+In this case, the OpenID RP would use response type `code`, response mode `jwt` and scope `openid`.
+This means JARM protects the authentication response and the ID Token containing identity data is obtained from the token endpoint, which nicely decouples message protection and id providing.

 ### 5.2 Read and write API security provisions

 #### 5.2.1 Introduction